top of page

 PRINTMAKING

-litlle lino stamp representing a cat, print made from this stamp and two carving tools (gouges)
+Small lino stamp representing a cat, print and two carving tools (gouges)

 Printmaking consists in carving a block which once inked and pressed on a sheet of paper will form a printed picture.